mkyleUD/Caviness-HPC-Intro/_episodes/02-filesystem.md

 Remember the Lustre filesystem is temporary disk storage.
 Your workflow should start by copying needed data files to the high performance Lustre filesystem, `/lustre/scratch`, and finish by copying results back to your private `$HOME` or shared `$WORKDIR` directory.
-Please clean up (delete) all of the remaining files in `/lustre/scratch` no longer needed.
+Please clean up (delete) all of the remaining files in `/lustre/scratch` that no longer needed.
 If you do not clean up properly, then IT staff will request all users to clean up /lustre/scratch, but may need to enable an automatic cleanup procedure to avoid critical situations in the future.